Kamel Jendoubi: Biography

 He is a member and the president of several human rights organizations, including the Euro-Mediterranean Human Rights Network since 2003.

 In 2011, he was elected by the High Authority for the achievement of the objectives of the revolution, political reform and democratic transition as the President of the Independent Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition.

 In October 2012, Kamel Jendoubi was again in charge of organizing elections of 2013, following a troika agreement on the future political regime.
 However, the voting was postponed and Chafik Sarsar, a university lecturer in constitutional law, was finally elected president of the new independent Higher Authority for elections.

 On 23 January 2015, in the government of Habib Essid, he was appointed as help to the prime minister, Head of Government of Tunisia, for Relations with Constitutional Institutions and Civil Society.
 On 6 January 2016, he also became responsible for human rights.

-On 5 December 2017, he was appointed by the Office of the United Nations High Commissioner for Human Rights to leads a group of international and regional experts to investigate on human rights violations in Yemen.
+On 5 December 2017, he was appointed by the Office of the United Nations High Commissioner for Human Rights to lead a group of international and regional experts to investigate on human rights violations in Yemen.